People's Armed Police: Organization

-Headquarters and organisation
+Headquarters

 The People's Armed Police Headquarters is the leading and commanding organ that directs and administers all the units and provides guidance to it.
 The PAP has a commander, a political commissar and several deputy commanders and deputy political commissars.
 The PAP also has departments responsible for logistical and political matters and several speciality departments.

-Following adjustment and reorganisation, the People's Armed Police is mainly composed of the territorial forces, the mobile forces, and the Coast Guard.
+Following adjustment and reorganization, the People's Armed Police is mainly composed of the territorial forces, the mobile forces, and the Coast Guard.

 The People's Armed Police Headquarters, placed at Theater Command Grade, include five Departments directly under the Headquarters: